isocroft/Jollof/README.md

 ## Minimum Requirements (Running Jollof)

-- Have PHP 5.3.8 and above Installed
+* Have PHP 5.3.8 and above Installed

+	1. Have the PHP *mb_string* extension enabled
+	2. Have the PHP *openssl* extension enabled
+	3. Have the PHP *pdo_mysql* extension enabled
+	4. Have the PHP *pdo_sqlite* extension enabled
+	5. Have the PHP *sockets* extension enabled
+	6. Have the PHP *zip* extension enabled
+	7. Have the PHP *curl* extension enabled

-- Have Composer 1.0.0 and above Installed
+* Have Composer 1.0.0 and above Installed

-- Have NPM 4.2.0 and above Installed
+* Have Npm 4.2.0 and above Installed

 ## Trademarks